It will be a long time before she gets to wear those clothes....

 - Death Faked for You: Chun Soo pulls this off to allow Dong Yi to escape arrest for a crime she did not commit early in the series.
 It works only because the then Chief of the Police Bureau Seo Yong Gi acquiesced the faking out of his own misgivings over the case.

-- The Determinator: While Dong Yi is definitely a Plucky Girl, there are times when this trope fits her better, especially in the scene when she survived a fatal wound in the chest so as to be able to pass on an important evidence for a case she was investigating.
+- While Dong Yi is definitely a Plucky Girl, there are times when this trope fits her better, especially in the scene when she survived a fatal wound in the chest so as to be able to pass on an important evidence for a case she was investigating.

 - A more straight example would be Chun Soo, who survived a cliff fall and the subsequent plunge into icy-cold water, all of that after being stabbed multiple times, so as to uphold his promise to return to Dong Yi.

 - Dying Clue: The hand signals the dying Inspector-General showed to Dong Yi, who will spend many years trying to figure out their meanings.

 - Establishing Character Moment: King Sukjong.
 In his first proper scene, he was shown personally investigating a crashed meteorite within the palace grounds, ignoring the superstition of it being a harbinger of misfortune.
 That and his subsequent altercation with his ministers in court over the meteorite established him as a Reasonable Authority Figure who values hard evidence and is not afraid to challenge his ministers if he feels they are wrong.